microsoft/playwright/docs/src/api/params.md

 * langs: csharp, java, python
 - `content` ?<[HarContentPolicy]<"omit"|"embed"|"attach">>

 Optional setting to control resource content management.
 If `omit` is specified, content is not persisted.
 If `attach` is specified, resources are persistet as separate files and all of these files are archived along with the HAR file.
-Defaults to `embed`, which stores content inline the HAR file as per HAR specification
+Defaults to `embed`, which stores content inline the HAR file as per HAR specification.

 ## context-option-recordhar-mode
 * langs: csharp, java, python